Moss Keramik Studio Policies

 We reserve the right to revoke all studio privileges for prohibited behavior and no refund will be given.

 We reserve the right to modify these policies at any time.
-You will receive a notice about a change in our policies either by email or a notice posted in the studio.
-By continuing to use the space after being notified, you agree to be bound by such changes.
+By continuing to use the space, you agree to be bound by such changes.

 If you have a question, don’t guess— ASK!
 Our studio managers are super friendly and there is no stupid question.
 Our goal is to make the space as safe, comfortable, and inspiring for everyone!